-I found another used book the other day and it arrived today.
+I found another used book online the other day and it arrived today.
 It’s beautiful!
 The Mother of God: Art Celebrates Mary, the inaugural exhibition at the John Paul II Cultural Center, organized by the Vatican Museums in collaboration with the Cultural Center.
 (Links at the end of this post.)

 I can’t do much more than tell you about it briefly tonight because of an unfortunate event: I got a call from the Fraud Center today, someone used my debit card in another state, at a Dollar General of all things.
 Good grief, all the time I’ve spent scrambling around, today and tonight, when I’d rather be going through this book with you and looking at all the pretty pictures and reading the stories about the paintings and sculptures from all the different cultures.
 But that will have to wait until after I get all my accounts and payment methods updated.
 Argh.

 Thank you for reading and I’m going to sit down with this gorgeous book and share a lot more with you very soon.
 I think I need to go pray the Rosary before I do anything else.
 Perhaps you’ll join me there.
 In any case, God bless you!
 May His peace be always with you.

 This has been a post in the Something About Mary Every Day In May series.

 - The Mother of God: Art Celebrates Mary.
 Paperback.
 A hardback edition my be available from third party sellers, info on the product page, use the paperback link.